informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

         - the node is not part of the +1/3 of previous validators that are used to support the header.
 Whether we call a validator phantom might be subjective and depend on the header we check against.
-They formalization actually seems not so clear.
+Their formalization actually seems not so clear.
 	- they can only do something if there are +1/3 faulty validators that are either lunatic, double signing, or amnesic.
     - abci requires that we only report bonded validators.
-So if a node is a "phantom", we would need the check whether the node is bonded, which currently is expensive, as it require checking blocks from the last three weeks.
+So if a node is a "phantom", we would need the check whether the node is bonded, which currently is expensive, as it requires checking blocks from the last three weeks.
 	- in the future, with state sync, a correct node might be convinced by faulty nodes that it is in the validator set.
 Then it might appear to be "phantom" although it behaves correctly

-### Next steps
+## Next steps

 > The following points are subject to my limited knowledge of the
 > state of the work on IBC.
 Some/most of it might already exist and we